OpenDreamKit/OpenDreamKit.github.io/_posts/2016-06-27-ODK_project_meetings_review_and_workshop_in_Jacobsuni.md

 For accommodation (June 26 - July 2, 2016), participants need to book and pay themselves for the rooms.

 Thirty rooms in total have been blocked by Jacobsuni at the following hotels (webpage in German):
-- Hotel Strandlust, Bremen - Vegesack / price 96,50 €/ single room incl. breakfast  (pre-reservation of 15 rooms)
+- Hotel Strandlust, Bremen - Vegesack / price 96,50 € for single room incl. breakfast OR 140€ double room incl. breakfast (pre-reservation of 15 rooms)
-- Hotel Atlantic, Bremen-Vegesack /  price 82,00 € / single room incl. breakfast   (pre-reservation of 15 rooms)
+- Hotel Atlantic, Bremen-Vegesack /  price 82,00 € for single room incl. breakfast OR 107€ double room incl. breakfast (pre-reservation of 15 rooms)

+Keep in mind that rooms are booked on the "first come – first serve” basis.

 Both hotels are located close to Jacobs University.
 Participants who would like to reserve a room, should mention the booking code "ODK - Kohlhase" or can get in contact with me.